What’s the more you have of it, the less you see?

 Served with herb butter, fruit preserves and clotted cream

-Every diner is allocated 2 hours for the Afternoon Tea, so this should leave you plenty of time to also dive into the unlimited Jelly Kingdom and take a few swings in the hanging chair…
+Every diner is allocated 2 hour slots, so that should leave you in good time to also dive into unlimited Jelly and take a few swings in the hanging chair…

 Lavender and Strawberry Jellies